-Everyone in the LGBT community knows how it feels to be in the minority, but in the end, we’re all in a minority.
+Everyone in the LGBTQ community knows how it feels to be in the minority, but in the end, we’re all in a minority.
 No one is just like me and if I had enough time, I could probably segment myself down to being the only one in my “minority group”.

 Last weekend, I saw a white American man at a Spring Training baseball game, put himself in a minority without uttering a word.
 If you don’t know this already, white guys at Spring Training games ARE NOT in the minority.
 You may be thinking, he was cheering for the Away team, but actually, the fan split was pretty even since the Away team’s real home was only an hour up the road.

 With an even split, he’s already lost his majority, but when he shows up wearing a t-shirt like the one in the photo, what happens?
 Of the remaining 50%, roughly half are gone because they are liberal or Democrat.
 He’s down to being a 25% minority.
 Despite baseball being an American game, there were no doubt other nations represented and certainly other religions besides Christianity were represented.
 We know there are some conservatives who support gun control laws, so he may have lost a few more percentage points there.
 If there were any Log Cabin Republicans at the game, then he lost a few more.